TankerHQ/spec/concepts.md

 ### Public Provisional Identity

-A [Public Provisional Identity] can be generated from a [Secret Provisional Identity] and consists of the [Secret Provisional Identity] without its secrets parts.
+A [Public Provisional Identity] can be generated from a [Secret Provisional Identity] and generally consists of the [Secret Provisional Identity] without its secrets parts.
+For the case of a Secret Provisional Identity that contains personally identifiable information (PII), such as an email address, the [Public Provisional Identity] contains a hashed value of this data.

 ### TLS